Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Morphological characterization of wave modes

-At around $300$ orbits an upper $m=23$ mode starts emerging inside the star\footnote{Despite being able to visually identify the $m=23$ mode, it only becomes the dominant mode inside the star very briefly.
-Additionally, it's amplitude decays very rapidly with increasing radius, preventing our code from choosing this as a mode to be shown in Fig. \ref{fig:M09.FR.r.a-diag} (see Section \ref{sect:averaging} for more details).}; it has non-zero $k_r$ for $r<1$ since its wave crests are at an angle with respect to the radial direction.
-At the same time the significance of the previously dominant lower $m=19$ mode goes down both inside and outside the star; by $t/2\pi=350$ the associated regular pattern of crossing leading and trailing waves trapped inside the resonant cavity essentially disappears.

-At the same time, outside the star perturbation pattern evolves in a rather peculiar fashion.
-Our data do not show an upper $m=23$ mode in the disk --- such a mode would have $k_r=0$ right next to the stellar surface.
-We do see strong spiral arms with $k_r=0$ near the star and extending all the way into the disk, but there are far fewer of them, only 5 or 6, instead of $m=23$ as would be appropriate for the regular upper mode (which certainly exists inside the star).
-On the other hand, no corresponding $m=5$ or $6$ modes are visible {\it inside} the star; this situation is very similar to that shown in Figure \ref{fig:M09.FR.r.a}Ab-Ac.
-The origin of these low-$m$ spiral arms will be covered in \S\ref{sect:vortex},\ref{sect:vortex_disc}.
+Around $300$ orbits the significance of the previously dominant lower $m=19$ mode goes down both inside and outside the star; by $t/2\pi=350$ the associated regular criss-crossing pattern inside the resonant cavity essentially disappears.
+Simultaneously, an upper $m=23$ mode starts emerging inside the star, with $k_r\neq 0$ for $r<1$.
+Interestingly, outside the star our data do not show this $m=23$ mode: we do see strong spiral arms with $k_r=0$ near the star and extending all the way into the disk, but there are few of them, only 5 or 6, instead of $m=23$ as would be appropriate for the global upper mode (which certainly exists inside the star).
+As time goes by, the number of these global spiral arms in the disk (at $r\gtrsim 1.3$) decreases, as if they were merging together, and after $500$ orbits only 2 or 3 of them remain in the disk, somewhat chaotic in appearance.
+Such global, low-$m$ spirals are seen in a number of our runs and represent a novel feature of the BL simulations that will be discussed in more details in \S\ref{sect:vortex},\S\ref{sect:vortex_disc}.

-Also, starting at around $t/2\pi\approx 400$, a strong $m=6$ perturbation pattern develops in the disk, confined within $1<r\lesssim 1.25$.
+Also, starting at around $t/2\pi\approx 400$, a strong $m=6$ perturbation pattern, radially confined within $1<r\lesssim 1.25$, develops in the disk.
 It is most coherent around $t/2\pi\approx 450$, but can be easily traced until the end of the run (using our automated mode detection algorithm), interfering with the other modes operating in the system.
 The nature of this perturbation will be discussed in \S\ref{sect:low-m_disc}.

-As time goes by, the number of spiral arms in the disk at $r\gtrsim 1.3$ decreases, with spirals also broadening in azimuthal direction, as if they were merging together.
-As a result, after $500$ orbits only 2 or 3 global trailing arms, somewhat chaotic in appearance, remain in the disk.
-Such global, low-$m$ spirals propagating far into the disk are seen in a number of our runs and represent a novel feature of the BL simulations that will be discussed in more details in Section \ref{sect:one-armed}.
-The disk-star system remains in this state (with upper $m=23$ mode still visible inside the star and $m=6$ mode trapped close to the stellar surface) until the end of this simulation at $t/2\pi=600$.